-Most sites will typically have a few object groups to categorize different types of source data files.
-As a best practice, work with ChaosSearch team members to plan a few object groups to organize your data sources.
+Most sites will typically have a few object groups to categorize different types of cloud-storage files for indexing.
+As a best practice, work with your ChaosSearch Customer Success team to plan a few object groups to organize your data sources.

 To create an object group:

 - Log in to the ChaosSearch console and click Storage.

 - In the left list, select the bucket that contains the files that you want to index.

 - Click Create Object Group in the top right corner.

 In the left list, if you had selected a bucket before you clicked Create Object Group, the window displays folders and files in your selected bucket.
 If you have not yet selected a bucket, select a bucket to continue.
 The Object Group Preview pane updates to show the files and folders in that bucket.

 Select the files to include in your object group for indexing.
 You can specify the files to include by using the following methods:

 - Prefix – Type a prefix string to filter the object pathnames to those that begin with the prefix string.
 See AWS prefix guidance for more information about specifying prefixes.